Melanee-Melanee/Melanee-Melanee/README.md

 💎 I am skilled in data science tools like python programming language and its critical packages e.g Pandas, Numpy and also an expert in machine learning (ML) algorithms and structured query language (SQL) .

-💎 Additionally, I am a senior chemist and have remarkable experience in both practical and statistical experiments in pharmaceutical/medical laboratories.